When can I take my benefits?

 What if I am unable to continue work due to permanent ill health?

-If you become unable to work due to permanent ill health, before your normal pension age, you may be able to receive early payment of your deferred benefits.
+If you can’t work because of permanent ill health, before your normal pension age, you may be able to have your deferred pension benefits paid early.

 You can apply for your deferred pension benefits at any age, without reduction, if:

 - you would be permanently unable to do the job you were working in when you left the LGPS, because of your health, and

 - you’re unlikely to be able to do another job within 3 years of applying for the benefit, or before the age of 65 if sooner.

 You’ll need to direct your application to your former employer or the Administering Authority, if your former employer no longer exists.